 Return on equity or ROE is an important factor to be considered by a shareholder because it tells them how effectively their capital is being reinvested.
 In short, ROE shows the profit each dollar generates with respect to its shareholder investments.

 How To Calculate Return On Equity?

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Ero Copper is:

 The 'return' is the yearly profit.
-So, this means that for every CA$1 of its shareholder's investments, the company generates a profit of CA$0.25.
+That means that for every CA$1 worth of shareholders' equity, the company generated CA$0.17 in profit.

-That is a good sign.
-With that said, a high ROE doesn't always indicate high profitability.
+That's what we like to see.
+However, bear in mind that a high ROE doesn’t necessarily indicate efficient profit generation.
 Aside from changes in net income, a high ROE can also be the outcome of high debt relative to equity, which indicates risk.
-Our risks dashboardshould have the 4 risks we have identified for Ero Copper by visiting our risks dashboard for free on our platform here.
+You can see the 2 risks we have identified for Ero Copper by visiting our risks dashboard for free on our platform here.

 Ero Copper does use a high amount of debt to increase returns.
-It has a debt to equity ratio of 1.38.
-There's no doubt the ROE is impressive, but it's worth keeping in mind that the metric could have been lower if the company were to reduce its debt.
+It has a debt to equity ratio of 1.91.
+While its ROE is respectable, it is worth keeping in mind that there is usually a limit as to how much debt a company can use.
 Debt increases risk and reduces options for the company in the future, so you generally want to see some good returns from using it.